Export Requirements for Qatar

 - Fresh/frozen red meat and meat products, except pork.

-- Heat-treated poultry products heated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one second).*
+- Poultry products that were produced on or after April 23, 2015 and prior to November 29, 2015 must have been heated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one second).

 - Pork and pork products

-Note: Shipments of pork and pork products for the U.S. military are eligible.
-The following statement should appear in the "Remarks" section: "Product destined for U.S. military use."
+Note: Shipments of pork and pork products for the U.S. military are no longer eligible.

 - Fresh/frozen meat and poultry.
 In addition to the labeling features mandatory in the United States, packaged meat and poultry must bear the following features: